 In 2019 most Americans surveyed thought that Arabic numerals should not be taught in schools.

 One of the most important mathematical books ever written, Principia Mathematica, needed 360 pages to prove that 1 + 1 = 2.
 The book itself is considered so advanced and hard to understand that it’s rarely used in academia at all.

-Shakuntala Devi, an Indian mental calculator, was asked to give the 23rd root of a 201-digit number; she answered in 50 seconds.
-Her answer was confirmed by calculations done at the US Bureau of Standards for which a special program had to be written to perform such a large calculation.
+Shakuntala Devi from India, also known as the human computer, gave the 23rd root of a 201 digit number in 50 seconds.
+The answer was verified at the US Bureau of Standards by the UNIVAC 1101 computer, for which a special program had to be written to perform such a large calculation.

 The chances of you being you is about 1 in 10^2,685,000.
 To put that in perspective imagine 2,000,000 people each roll a 1 trillion sided dice and all land on the same number.
 That’s how rare you are.

 Christopher Havens, a convicted murderer solves ancient math problem in prison.
 Taught himself higher math and solved the age-old math puzzle of number theory involving so-called continued fractions over which Euclid has already racked his brains.
 He then published the journal in January 2020.

 A deceased man was considered a coauthor of a 1990 math paper after he appeared in a dream to the other author to explain some of the key ideas.